 These accomplished women are building the next generation of young ladies in the shooting sports, with rising stars like Cheyenne Dalton, Madalyn Stewart and Katie Francis next in line to lead the way.

-Women are increasingly finding their place in the hunting lifestyle, especially in bowhunting.
+Hunting for her Women are increasingly finding their place in the hunting lifestyle, especially in bowhunting.
 Even with more gradual growth of female participation in hunting overall – a 3.3 percent increase from 2006 to 2015 – the numbers show that more women are hunting now than ever before.

 Ladies like Eva Shockey, Tiffany Lakosky, Nicole Jones, Shemane Nugent, and Junie Pack all host popular hunting programs on television, taking viewers along as they travel the country – and the world – on their hunts and in their lifestyles.